tahir150/beautiful-sortable-js/README.md

     },
   });
 ```
+### `itemClass` option
+It will add a class to every sortable Item

-Note : In this version, mobile or Touch devices are not supported !
+### Note : In this version, mobile or Touch devices are not supported !